 As you may expect HAProxy got enterprise edition, hardware & virtual appliance.

 Zevenet support L3, L4, and L7.
-It’s available as a source code, IOS image and in a docker repository.
+It’s available as source code, IOS image, and in a docker repository.

-It supports advanced health-check monitoring, so faulty server/services are out of operation quickly to provide the seamless user experience.
-Zevenet formerly known as Zen works well with a TCP based protocol like FTP, SIP, SSL, HTTP, etc.
+It supports advanced health-check monitoring, so faulty servers/services are out of operation quickly to provide a seamless user experience.
+Zevenet formerly known as Zen works well with a TCP-based protocol like FTP, SIP, SSL, HTTP, etc.